Code Like Kids

 Device: Sphero indi educational robots are fun and engaging little cars used to introduce computational thinking to younger children and explore coding concepts such as loops and testing.
 These dynamic devices provide an unplugged coding experience meaning it teaches concepts without using screens for writing code.
 Sphero indis are primarily designed for early learners (Nursery to P3 or 3+), however, resources and lesson plans are available to tailor activities for older pupils.
 Otherwise, the very popular Sphero BOLT or more advanced Sphero RVR+ is more suitable for older learners (ages 8+).

-Activity Description: In this module, participants will be introduced to programming using Sphero indi which is coded by driving over different coloured mats on the floor.
+Activity Description: In this module, participants will be introduced to programming using Sphero indi which is coded by driving over different coloured mats.
 Each colour results in a different result!
 Working in teams, participants will help indi navigate through a series of challenges by breaking down each one into a series of smaller tasks.
 Participants will develop their problem solving, analytical, and testing skills as they build up to the final surprise challenge.
 Participants will also get to try the Sphero Edu Junior app to to change the lights, sounds, and movement settings of the robots.
 It’s amazing how much fun can be packed into such a little car!

 Duration and group size: Approximately 1 hour working in groups of 2-3